Do you know that you need a basement dehumidifier with special features, and cannot just use any dehumidifier for the basement?

 The dehumidifier designed for low temperature operation has a few safeguards against this problem.
 It either has an anti frost system, or automatically defrosts itself, or both.
 Basement dehumidifiers are usually louder than normal ones, because the frost guard works by blowing hot air at the coils to prevent frosting, and the fan is the main source of the noise.

-How do you choose the best basement dehumidifier then?
+How do you choose the right basement dehumidifier for your basement then?

 - Size of basement – The larger your basement, the larger capacity you need for a basement dehumidifier.